MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 = Admin can =

-* manage vendors using bulk actions.
+* Manage vendors using bulk actions.
-* approve/disapprove vendors' registration applications manually, or choose to auto-approve all vendor applications.
+* Approve/disapprove vendors' registration applications manually, or choose to auto-approve all vendor applications.
-* allow/disallow product uploading by vendors.
+* Allow/disallow product uploading by vendors.
-* allow vendors to publish products directly, or manually approve each upload.
+* Allow vendors to publish products directly, or manually approve each upload.
-* can set a threshold amount before commissions are disbursed.
+* Can set a threshold amount before commissions are disbursed.
-* can set the number of free withdrawals
+* Can set the number of free withdrawals
-* set commission for a particular product, vendor or globally.
+* Set commission for a particular product, vendor or globally.
-* export unpaid commission data (in PayPal mass pay format)
+* Export unpaid commission data (in PayPal mass pay format)
-* pay immediately through PayPal or stripe, or pay on a schedule.
+* Pay immediately through PayPal or stripe, or pay on a schedule.
-* set commission withdrawal charge
+* Set commission withdrawal charge
-* view sales report for a particular product / vendor.
+* View sales report for a particular product / vendor.
-* edit vendor shop page URL base from WordPress permalink settings page.
+* Edit vendor shop page URL base from WordPress permalink settings page.
 For example, if the url is mysite.com/vendor/vendor-name/, admin can change the   word "vendor" as per their requirement.
-* block a vendor with all their items.
+* Block a vendor with all their items.
-* add notification text for viewers if a vendor has been blocked.
+* Add notification text for viewers if a vendor has been blocked.
-* choose to show/block vendor's name in the catalog, single product, cart, check out and e-mails.
+* Choose to show/block vendor's name in the catalog, single product, cart, check out and e-mails.
-* choose to show/reveal customer's name/email/phone number and billing address to vendors.
+* Choose to show/reveal customer's name/email/phone number and billing address to vendors.
-* choose to share coupon expenses with the vendor.
+* Choose to share coupon expenses with the vendor.
-* choose to transfer shipping/tax collected for a sale to vendors.
+* Choose to transfer shipping/tax collected for a sale to vendors.
-* moderate(approve/edit/disapprove) coupons created by Vendors.
+* Moderate(approve/edit/disapprove) coupons created by Vendors.
-* register a new vendor from frontend.
+* Register a new vendor from frontend.
-* link to vendor shop page in a product page.
+* Link to vendor shop page in a product page.
 * Vendors can now hide email, phone, address from the profile and shop settings page.
 * Admin can un-assign a vendor from a product.
+* Admin can now allow customers to leave vendors reviews and ratings.
 * Vendors can set shipping from front end.

 = Vendors can =

-* configure their stores.
+* Configure their stores.
 (Add logo, store description, banner image, store location, social media links)
-* export order details (all of his/her products' orders / for a particular product) in CSV format.
+* Export order details (all of his/her products' orders / for a particular product) in CSV format.
-* add/edit products.
+* Add/edit products.
-* add coupons for their products.
+* Add coupons for their products.
-* add comments in their orders and ship orders.
+* Add comments in their orders and ship orders.
-* get instant notifications for new orders.
+* Get instant notifications for new orders.
-* can withdraw to Paypal as well as request for direct Bank transfer
+* Can withdraw to Paypal as well as request for direct Bank transfer
-* can withdraw commission by request
+* Can withdraw commission by request
-* see backend report
+* See backend report

 = Users can =

-* register as vendor.
+* Register as vendor.
+* Rate a vendor.
-* report abuse products.
+* Report abuse products.

 = Commissions =